A model for framed configuration spaces of points: Background and recollections

 \subsection{Graphical models for $\FM_M$}

-The methods described in Section~\ref{sec:graphical-models} to build real models for $\Conf_{k}(\R^{n})$ were enhanced by some of the authors to describe real models for $\Conf_{k}(M)$ when $M$ is a closed manifold~\cite{CamposWillwacher2016,Idrissi2016}.
+The methods described in Section~\ref{sec:graphical-models} to build real models for $\Conf_{k}(\R^{n})$ were enhanced by some of the authors to describe real models for $\Conf_{k}(M)$ when $M$ is a closed orientable manifold~\cite{CamposWillwacher2016,Idrissi2016}.
 We give here a quick account of the model found in the first reference.

 The goal is to build a sequence of dgcas $\stG_{M}(k)$, equipped with an operadic right $\stG_{n}$-comodule structure when $M$ is framed.
 Just like $\stG_{n}$, the space $\stG_{M}(k)$ is spanned by graphs with two types of vertices: external vertices, numbered $1, \dots, k$, and indistinguishable internal vertices of degree $-n$.
 The edges are again undirected and of degree $n-1$.
-Each vertex is decorated by zero, one, or more elements of the reduced cohomology $\tilde{H}^{*}(M)$, in other words, by an element of the free unital symmetric algebra $S(\tilde{H}^{*}(M))$, and each decoration increases the total degree of the graph.
+Each vertex is decorated by zero, one, or more elements of the reduced cohomology $\tilde{H}(M)$, in other words, by an element of the free unital symmetric algebra $S(\tilde{H}(M))$, and each decoration increases the total degree of the graph.
+Implicitly, we identify this algebra with a quotient of $S(H(M))$, where we identify the unit of the free algebra with the unit of $H(M)$.

+Just like in $\Graphs_{n}$, tadpoles and double edges are allowed in $\stG_{M}$.
+Also as before, we identify graphs with zero if they contain a univalent internal vertex, by which we mean an internal vertex with exactly one incident edge and no $\tilde{H}(M)$-decoration.
+Furthermore, if the graph contains a connected component containing internal vertices only, that component is removed and replaced by a numeric prefactor, see below.
+So effectively, our graphs should be considered as not containing such connected components of internal vertices.

+The differential $\delta$ is a sum of two parts, $\delta_{\mathrm{contr}}-\delta_{\mathrm{cut}}$: \begin{itemize} \item The contracting part $\delta_{\mathrm{contr}}$ is the sum of all possible ways of contracting edges connected to an internal vertex, multiplying the decorations (in the free symmetric algebra).
+That summand also contracts tadpoles, which has the effect replacing a tadpole by a decoration of the incident vertex by the Euler class.